Telecominfraproject/oopt-gnpy/README.rst

 Branches and Tagged Releases
 ----------------------------

-- the `master <https://github.com/Telecominfraproject/oopt-gnpy/tree/master>`_ branch contains stable, validated code.
+- the `master <https://github.com/Telecominfraproject/oopt-gnpy/tree/master>`_ branch contains stable, `validated code <https://github.com/Telecominfraproject/oopt-gnpy/wiki/Testing-for-Quality>`_.
 It is updated from develop on a release schedule determined by the OOPT-PSE Working Group.
-For more information about the validation process, see: https://github.com/Telecominfraproject/oopt-gnpy/wiki/Testing-for-Quality
 - the `develop <https://github.com/Telecominfraproject/oopt-gnpy/tree/develop>`_ branch contains the latest code under active development, which may not be fully validated and tested.
-- the `phase-1 <https://github.com/Telecominfraproject/oopt-gnpy/tree/phase-1>`_ branch contains code for Phase I of the OOPT-PSE efforts and is kept only for reference.
-This branch is unmaintained.

 A brief outline of major (tagged) `gnpy` releases: